 These are tiny fissures that occur on the surface of a rapidly dried slab.
 These defects develop in a spider web or mosaic pattern.
 Crazing cracks pose little threat to the integrity of a foundation and don’t always require repair.

-Contact URETEK for Solutions to Your Foundation Problems
+Contact URETEK for Solutions to Your Concrete Cracks & Foundation Problems

-URETEK Gulf Coast has remained dedicated to offering its clients the best quality plumbing and foundation repair in Houston for all types of private and public structures.
-Our foam foundation injection and pressed piling foundation repair techniques will guarantee that you get the most satisfactory results.
+URETEK Gulf Coast has remained dedicated to offering its clients the best quality foundation repair in Houston for all types of private and public structures.
+Our foam foundation injection and pressed piling foundation repair methods will guarantee that you get the most satisfactory results.
+Our foundation repair before and after pictures speak for themselves.

-Contact our team today if you’re based in Houston and would like to learn more about our commercial and home services!
+Contact our team today if you’re based in Houston and would like more information about our commercial and home services!